 SFCS recognizes that life threatening food allergies are an important condition affecting many school children.
 SFCS makes no claim to be a peanut-free school.

-Children allergic to certain foods or to milk must present a written statement (to be updated every year) from the doctor to this effect.
+Children allergic to certain foods or to milk must present a written statement from the doctor to this effect.
 Other illnesses (hypoglycemia, diabetes, or etc.) which warrant special diet require a doctor's statement also.
 It is a requirement that we have these statements on file in the school office.
 If a special diet is required by your child, a Diet Prescription form needs to be completed and signed by your physician and forwarded to the cafeteria manager.
 The cafeteria manager will work with you to meet your child’s dietary needs.
 Diet prescriptions must be renewed at the beginning of each school year.
 Any exceptions to this policy must be pre-approved by the Superintendent of Catholic Schools and by the Child Nutrition Program Supervisor.

 FOOD PRICES